hebcal/hebcal-es6/README.md

 ### hDate.deltaDays(other) ⇒ <code>number</code>
 Returns the difference in days between the two given `HDate`s

-The result is positive if the two dates are in chronological order, i.e., if date #1 comes chronologically BEFORE date #2, and negative if the order of the two dates is reversed.
+The result is positive if `this` date is comes chronologically after the `other` date, and negative if the order of the two dates is reversed.

 The result is zero if the two dates are identical.